 a.
 All official transcripts from postsecondary programs, sent directly from the University attended to the ABA Graduate Program.
 Applicants with a 3.0 grade point average (GPA) or higher will be given preferred consideration.

 b.
 One official test score report from either Graduate Record Exam (GRE) or Millers Analogy Test (MAT).
 There are no minimum score requirements, however, a test score report must be submitted to complete the application.
 Spalding University’s Institution Code is: R1552.

 6. Prior to final acceptance, all students considered for admission into the ABA program will participate in an interview with program faculty and will be contacted to complete a background check.

 English as a Second Language (ESL) Students: All applicants for whom English is a second language (ESL) are required to take the Test of English as a Foreign Language (TOEFL) and the Test for Spoken English (TSE).
-The scores must be sent directly to the Master of Arts in Applied Behavior Analysis Program at Spalding University.
+The scores must be sent directly to the Master of Science in Applied Behavior Analysis Program at Spalding University.
 Additional requirements may be necessary for International applicants.